 2010 Weinlaubenhof Alois Kracher Cuvee Beerenauslese (Neusiedlersee, Austria, $35, 375 ml)

-It has been approximately… uhm… forever since we’ve given any love to Austria here at 1WD.
+It has been approximately… uhm… forever since I’ve given any love to Austria here at 1WD.
 At 12%b alcohol, this desert wine might not seem big, but it’s got over 125 grams/liter of residual sugar, so there’s some heft here, as well.
-Having said that, it’s an elegantly stated, vibrantly acidic wine, full of honey, flowers (freesia, according to Mrs. Dudette), wet stones, pear, saline, lychee, and pink grapefruit.
-It’s sweet enough to withstand the blueberry apple ginger pie recipe from Katie Quinn Davies’ What Katie Ate (one of those 700 cookbooks in Mrs. Dudette’s arsenal), but lithe enough to remain refreshing throughout the dessert course.
+Having said that, it’s an elegantly stated, vibrantly acidic wine, full of honey, flowers, wet stones, pear, saline, lychee, and pink grapefruit.
+It’s sweet enough to withstand the blueberry apple ginger pie recipe from Katie Quinn Davies’ What Katie Ate (one of the approximately 700 cookbooks in my house), but lithe enough to remain refreshing throughout the dessert course.
 It’s the kind of wine you regret only having a half-bottle of in volume.
 60% Chardonnay, 40% Welschriesling (which is not Riesling proper, people!), and 100% Wow.